BruOp/personal-website/content/blog/frustum_culling/index.md

 \end{array}
 $$

 Hopefully that helps you visualize how we can use SIMD lanes for this problem.
-We'll just have to fill several registers such that they contain only a single element of the ith row of $A$, then perform the multiplications & adds that we've already demonstrated.
+We'll have to fill several registers such that they contain only a single element of the ith row of $A$, then perform the multiplications & adds that we've already demonstrated.
 Let's look at the code:

 ```cpp
 struct mat4 {